GoncharIgor/tailwind-recipes/ReadME.md

 Main idea - design your styles in the HTML

 # How Tailwind works
-TLDR: your src styles and files are being processed by Tailwind CLI to make plain css output
+TLDR: Tailwind is a PostCSS plugin - your src styles and files are being processed by Tailwind CLI to make plain css output

+It parses CSS into an abstract syntax tree (AST); passes that AST through any number of “plugin” functions;
+and then converts that AST back into a string, which you can output to a file.

 When you import styles.css from public folder, and it contains default Tailwind styles, then it removes all Browser default styles